BRF S.A. (BRFS) Stock Price and Analyst Predictions - News Heater

 BRFS) stock’s latest price update

-BRF S.A.
-(NYSE: BRFS)’s stock price has increased by 1.60 compared to its previous closing price of 1.87.
-However, the company has seen a -5.00% decrease in its stock price over the last five trading sessions.
+The stock price of BRF S.A.
+(NYSE: BRFS) has surged by 0.55 when compared to previous closing price of 1.81, but the company has seen a -0.55% decline in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-08-16 that BRF’s stock price has shown volatility, rebounding after two difficult years due to high global corn and soy prices.
 Positive trends for BRF include a decrease in commodity prices, potential sale of non-core assets, and a shift in poultry protein supply-demand dynamics.
 BRF reported a net loss in Q2 2023, but Brazilian operations demonstrated margin growth and robust cash generation.

 BRFS’s Market Performance

 BRF S.A.
-(BRFS) has seen a -5.00% fall in stock performance for the week, with a -10.38% decline in the past month and a 7.34% surge in the past quarter.
-The volatility ratio for the week is 4.82%, and the volatility levels for the past 30 days are at 4.14% for BRFS.
-The simple moving average for the last 20 days is -5.50% for BRFS stock, with a simple moving average of 18.01% for the last 200 days.
+(BRFS) has experienced a -0.55% fall in stock performance for the past week, with a -8.08% drop in the past month, and a 0.00% drop in the past quarter.
+The volatility ratio for the week is 4.01%, and the volatility levels for the past 30 days are at 4.19% for BRFS.
+The simple moving average for the last 20 days is -8.17% for BRFS stock, with a simple moving average of 13.26% for the last 200 days.

-Volatility was left at 4.14%, however, over the last 30 days, the volatility rate increased by 4.82%, as shares sank -9.09% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.00% lower at present.
+Volatility was left at 4.19%, however, over the last 30 days, the volatility rate increased by 4.01%, as shares sank -11.22% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.00% upper at present.

 Stock Fundamentals for BRFS